Communities of Practice

 • Requested budget (up to $1000)

-Proposals may be submitted to Faculty Affairs and will be reviewed and approved by the Vice Provost for Faculty Affairs on a rolling basis.
-Approved communities of practice will be required to submit an annual summary report to the Vice Provost.
+Proposals may be submitted to Academic Affairs and will be reviewed and approved by the Senior Vice Provost for Academic Affairs on a rolling basis.
+Approved communities of practice will be required to submit an annual summary report to the Senior Vice Provost.

-Questions related to the Community of Practice program can be directed to Morgan Raleigh, Office of Faculty Affairs.
+Questions related to the Community of Practice program can be directed to Morgan Raleigh, Office of the Provost.

 Current and Past Communities of Practice